STBGFC/tournament-app/README.md

 have the server running (i.e. with `npm start` in a separate terminal).
 This is because the express app won't seem to start correctly if invoked by the [supertest](https://www.npmjs.org/package/supertest) framework.
 PR's welcome :)
+The `npm test` command will also cause the `tournament-auto-tests` database to be seeded with the initial test data used by API and web e2e tests.

 ## Web App